 WSIS Forum 2017 – 12-16 June

-The IEEE Internet Initiative will participate in the World Summit on the Information Society WSIS Forum 2017 in Geneva, Switzerland, 12-16 June.
-The Forum represents the world’s largest annual gathering of the ‘Information and Communications Technologies (ICTs) for development’ community, gathering global multi-stakeholders to discuss the role of ICTs as a means of implementation for the United Nations (UN) Sustainable Development Goals (SDGs).
+The IEEE Internet Initiative participated in the World Summit on the Information Society WSIS Forum 2017 in Geneva, 12-16 June.
+The Forum represented the world’s largest annual gathering of the ‘Information and Communications Technologies (ICTs) for development’ community, gathering global multi-stakeholders to discuss the role of ICTs as a means of implementation for the United Nations (UN) Sustainable Development Goals (SDGs).

 First-ever WSIS Hackathon

-IEEE is co-sponsoring the WSIS Forum 2017 Hack for Health on 11-12 June.
-At the first-ever WSIS hackathon, student teams will develop innovative technology solutions to reduce exposure to common risk factors for non-communicable diseases in middle- and lower-income countries and to promote smart, healthy cities.
+IEEE co-sponsored the WSIS Forum 2017 Hack for Health on 11-12 June.
+At the first-ever WSIS hackathon, student teams developed innovative technology solutions to reduce exposure to common risk factors for non-communicable diseases in middle- and lower-income countries and to promote smart, healthy cities.

-The WSIS Forum Hack for Health is presented by WSIS Forum, organized in association with ITU and IEEE in collaboration with Be He@lthy, Be Mobile (ITU-WHO).
+The WSIS Forum Hack for Health was presented by WSIS Forum, organized in association with ITU and IEEE in collaboration with Be He@lthy, Be Mobile (ITU-WHO).

 IEEE intervention at High Level Policy Segment

-IEEE President Karen Bartleson will deliver IEEE’s intervention at the High Level Policy segment of the meeting on 13 June.
+IEEE President Karen Bartleson delivered IEEE’s intervention at the High Level Policy segment of the meeting on 13 June.
 Policy Statements are delivered by high-ranking officials of the WSIS stakeholder community, representing the government, private sector, civil society, academia and international organizations.
-Bartleson will share IEEE’s support for the WSIS process and working together with stakeholders to develop tangible and actionable programs.
+Bartleson shared IEEE’s support for the WSIS process and working together with stakeholders to develop tangible and actionable programs.

-IEEE Technology Policy and International Affairs Senior Advisor Justin Caso will serve as a High Level Track Facilitator (HLTF) representing the Technical Community for 13-14 June WSIS Forum High-level Policy Sessions, which are organized around themes identified as important by the WSIS stakeholders.
+IEEE Technology Policy and International Affairs Senior Advisor Justin Caso served as a High Level Track Facilitator (HLTF) representing the Technical Community for 13-14 June WSIS Forum sessions, which were organized around themes identified as important by the WSIS stakeholders.